 OPEN: dawn to dusk

 This is a carry in–carry out facility!
 All items, including any refuse carried onto the property, shall be carried out.

 Open year round to the public for bird watching, cross country skiing, fishing, hiking, ice fishing, nature study, picnicking, snowshoeing and the use of canoes and portable cartop watercraft.

-If you have any questions or want to report a problem, call the Albany County Department of Public Works at (518) 765-2055.
+If you have any questions or want to report a problem, call the Albany County Recreation Bureau at (518) 655-7948.